 Organic Food Trends Profile

-The U.S. organic market is relatively new, with the USDA only adopting national standards for organics in October 2002.
+USDA adopted national standards for organics in October 2002.
 The USDA National Organic Program (NOP) regulates all organic agriculture in the United States.

-According to the 2008 Organic Production Survey (NASS 2010), the United States has 4.1 million acres used for organic production.
-Of that amount, 1.6 million acres were planted to organic crops and 1.8 million acres were organic pasture or rangeland.
-Figures for the previous year, reported in the Organic Agriculture: 2007 (NASS 2009), stated that the nation had 2.6 million acres used for organic production.
+According to the 2016 Certified Organic Survey (NASS 2017), the United States has 5 million acres used for organic production.
+Of that amount, 2.7 million acres were planted to organic crops and 2.3 million acres were organic pasture or rangeland.

 Transitioning to Organics

 A study conducted by the Organic Trade Association (OTA) surveyed manufacturers, distributors and retailers about the organic industry.
-The survey indicated that U.S. sales of organic products, both food and and non-food, have grown from $1 billion in 1990 to $31.5 billion in 2011, increasing 9.5 percent in the last year.
-Organic food sales alone rose 9.4 percent, totaling $29.2 billion.
-Organic non-food sales rose 11 percent, totaling nearly $2.2 billion.
+The survey indicated that U.S. sales of organic products, both food and and non-food, have grown to $49.4 billion in 2017, increasing 6.4 percent in the last year.
+Organic food sales alone rose 6.4 percent, totaling $45.2 billion.
+Organic non-food sales rose 7.4 percent, totaling nearly $4.2 billion.